PCBLOOP

 Factors such as impedance discontinuities, crosstalk, and loss can significantly degrade signal quality, leading to issues like ringback, overshoot, undershoot, and non-monotonic edges.

 By carefully selecting materials, controlling layer spacing, and optimizing the arrangement of signal, power, and ground layers, designers can create a stack-up that minimizes these performance-degrading effects.
-This results in cleaner, more reliable signals and improved overall circuit performance.
+This results in cleaner, more reliable signals and improved overall circuit board performance.

 Reliability